ViewComponent/view_component/docs/api.md

 Override to determine whether the ViewComponent should render.

+### #render_in(view_context, &block) → [String]

+Entrypoint for rendering components.

+- `view_context`: ActionView context from calling view
+- `block`: optional block to be captured within the view context

+Returns HTML that has been escaped by the respective template handler.

 ### #request → [ActionDispatch::Request]

 The current request.
 Use sparingly as doing so introduces coupling that